MOdiaa2003/Google-play-analysis-/README.md

 # techniqes used:
 To answer these questions we walk through many different pandas & matplotlib methods.
 They include:
-Adding column
+1-Adding column
-format category column
+2-format category column
-Parsing cells as strings to make new columns (.str) Using the .apply() and lambda methods
+3-Parsing cells as strings to make new columns (.str) 4-Using the .apply() and lambda methods
-Using groupby to perform aggregate analysis
-Plotting bar charts and lines graphs to visualize our results Labeling our graphs
+5-Using groupby to perform aggregate analysis 6-Plotting bar charts and lines graphs to visualize our results

 # conclusions